pekaram/Match3-Zero/README.md

 - Tested with huge boards, performance still solid.

 # Purpose
-- Playing Zero allocation tasks
+- Experimenting with zero allocation Unitasks in action
-- This utilizes Tasks for writing clean and well structured code, all while gaining a performance boost as a bonus
+- This utilizes the power of Tasks for writing clean and well structured code in this project, all while gaining a performance boost as a bonus

 ![image](https://user-images.githubusercontent.com/23138388/204269516-e7ddf039-f7d6-463e-abd5-5078ac61f26f.png)